apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 | `encryptIdToken`              | Optional.
 Whether ID tokens should be encrypted.
 Default is `false`.
 | `idTokenEncryptionAlg`        | Optional.
 The algorithm header value used to encrypt the id token.
 | `idTokenSigningAlg`           | Optional.
 The algorithm header value used to sign the id token.
-| `jwksAuthenticationMethod`    | Optional.
+| `tokenEndpointAuthenticationMethod`    | Optional.
 The requested client authentication method to the token endpoint.
 Default is `client_secret_basic`.
 | `applicationType`             | Optional. `web`, `native`, or blank.
 Defined the kind of the application.
 The default, if omitted, is `web`.
 | `idTokenEncryptionEncoding`   | Optional.
 The algorithm method header value used to encrypt the id token.
 | `subjectType`                 | Optional value chosen from `public` or `pairwise`.
 Type to use when generating principal identifiers.
 Default is `public`.